jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Salt

+Salts, like peppers, are combined with password before hashing for added security.

+## Unique Salts

+Unlike a pepper which is constant, the primary goal of the salt is to be unique per user.

+One might think that you could then use the username or email address of a user as the salt.
+While this initially seems a great idea you would not be able to change the username or email address without also creating a new password.

+## Sequential Salts

+One might also consider using a sequence number to ensure unique salts.
+This could work but would be vulnerable to the problems short salts have.
+This vulnerability could be overcome by using pepper in combination with a sequence number.
+If the pepper is sufficiently large and random it can make sequential salts stronger.

+## Short Salts

+If a salt is too short, an attacker may precompute a table of every possible salt combined with every likely password.
+Using a long salt ensures such a table would be prohibitively large.
+Another solution is to use pepper in combination with salts as also suggested with sequential salts.

+## 128-Bit Random Salts

 The generally accepted best practise for salts is to use 128-bit random salts that are combined with the password before hashing.

 | Username (Text) | Password (Text) | Salt (Hex) | Hash (Hex) |